codacy/docs/docs/organizations/managing-repositories.md

 -   **Add** a new repository to Codacy to start analyzing it.
 You need admin permission over the repository to add it to Codacy.
 -   **Follow** a repository that was already added to Codacy by a repository admin.

-!!! note
-    When adding a new repository to Codacy, all users with admin permissions over that repository start following it.

 To add or follow a repository, click the button **Manage repository** at the top right-hand corner of the page.
 This opens a window listing your organization repositories.

 <!-- TODO PLUTO-368 Update screenshot -->![Adding a repository](images/repositories-add.png)